andr1976/ramdecom/README.md

 # RAMDECOM
 Calculation routine to calculate the decompression wave speed for pipeline design to ensure adequate pipe tichness and/or Charpy-V hardness so a running fracture can be arrested.
-The program is mainly targetted for CO2, but any fluid can be modelled.
+The program is mainly targetted for CO<sub>2</sub>, but any fluid can be modelled.

+This code is developed by Anders Andreasen and is open source and published under an [MIT license]() .
+For pure fluids calculations can be made using open source tools only.
+However, ig calculations shall be made for mixtures a [REFPROP](https://www.nist.gov/srd/refprop) license and installation is required.

 ## Installation
 The code is still under heavy development and official releases and pip/conda packages have not been prepared yet.
 Installation is done by cloning the code to a local directory and running